Ultimate precision limit of noise sensing and dark matter search: Results

 Applying the above relation to Eq.~\eqref{eq:QFI_vl} produces the vacuum limit of DM search $\calJ^{\rm VL}_{n_{\rm a}}$ and Eq.~\eqref{Fisher_vac_homo} produces the vacuum homodyne performance $ \calI_{n_{\rm a}}^{\rm Vac-hom}(\omega)$, which is the classical benchmark commonly referred to.
 With single-mode squeezing, applying the relation to Eq.~\eqref{eq:QFI_SQZ} produces the single-mode squeezed vacuum performance limit $\calJ^{\rm SV}_{n_{\rm a}}$ and Eq.~\eqref{Fisher_SV_homo} produces the squeezing-homodyne performance $\calI^{\rm SV-hom}_{n_{\rm a}}$.
 For entanglement-assisted strategies, applying the relation to Eq.~\eqref{eq:QFI_TMSV} produces the TMSV performance limit $\calJ^{\rm TMSV}_{n_{\rm a}}$.
 Similar results also apply to the performance of the nulling receivers for both the single-mode squeezing input and TMSV input.

 We evaluate the spectrum of the Fisher information for various probes and receivers in Fig.~\ref{fig:FisherSpectrum_idealDM}.
 Here the Fisher information quantities are normalized by ${\calI^\star}_{n_{\rm a}}^{ \rm Vac-hom}\equiv\calI_{n_{\rm a}}^{\rm Vac-hom}(\omega=0)|_{\gamma_m=\gamma_m^\star}$, the peak Fisher information of the classical benchmark at the critical coupling ratio $\gamma_m^\star= \gamma_\ell$.
 In general, we see Lorentzian-type of envelops due to the $\chi_{ma}^4(\omega)$ term in Eq.~\eqref{eq:QFI_freq_perfect}.
-In subplot (a), the single-mode squeezed vacuum performance limit $\calJ_{n_{\rm a}}^{\rm SV}$ (blue dashed) is worse than the vacuum limit (gray dashed) for the range of detuning $\omega$ of interest, due to the loss in the probing.
-By contrast, the TMSV state (red dashed) demonstrates a huge advantage over the whole frequency domain.
+In subplot (a) \QZ{ of the critical coupling case ($\gamma_m/\gamma_\ell=1$), the transmissivity $\kappa(\omega)= 0$ at resonance $\omega=0$, and any input trivially converges to vacuum.
+When $\omega$ deviates from resonance, generally the Fisher information deviates from the peak value (peak sensitivity).
+Interestingly, the single-mode squeezed vacuum performance limit $\calJ_{n_{\rm a}}^{\rm SV}$ (blue dashed) is worse than the vacuum limit (gray dashed) for the range of detuning $\omega$ of interest, due to the loss in the probing.
+This can be intuitively understood by considering the anti-squeezed quadrature contributing greatly to noise while the squeezed quadrature is still almost vacuum at the large loss limit.
+This is also seen in Fig.~\ref{fig:source_opt_VL}(a), where the ratio to vacuum limit also sharply decay when $\kappa$ increases near $\kappa=0$.} By contrast, the TMSV state (red dashed) demonstrates a huge advantage over the whole frequency domain.
 Remarkably, in the presented scenarios $\calJ_{n_{\rm a}}^{\rm TMSV}$ achieves the upper bound (black dot-dash) almost everywhere, which indicates that the TMSV is the optimal input state here.
 Squeezed-vacuum homodyne performance (purple solid) is better than vacuum homodyne (gray solid) but worse than the vacuum limit (gray dashed) enabled by photon counting.
 In subplot (b), we consider the over-coupling case and the Fisher information spectrum broadens, while the peak sensitivity at $\omega=0$ decreases as expected.
 In both subplots, we find the nulling receiver (blue solid and red solid) to be optimal as expected.